tigera/docs/calico-enterprise/_includes/content/_create-kubeconfig.mdx

        kubernetes.io/service-account.name: $SA_NAME
    EOF
    ```

-1. Obtain the token for the secret associated with your host
+1. For Kubernetes v1.24+, use the following command to obtain the token for the secret associated with your host

    ```bash
    kubectl describe secret $SA_NAME -n calico-system
    ```

-1. Obtain the token for the secret associated with your host

-   >**Note**: This step is applicable only if your k8s version is less than 1.24.
-   {: .alert .alert-info}
+   For Kubernetes clusters prior to version v1.24, use the following command to retrieve your token:

    ```bash
    kubectl describe secret -n calico-system $(kubectl get serviceaccount -n calico-system $SA_NAME -o=jsonpath="{.secrets[0].name}")
    ```